 A pictograph is a way to represent data using images.
 Each image in the pictograph represents a certain number of things.
 In other words, a pictograph uses pictures and symbols to convey information about the provided data.
 Pictographs should be used very carefully and it is very comfortable to use, but sometimes they may lead to misinterpretation of data as well.
-Whenever pictographs are drawn, it should look visually correct as most of the times the data is interpreted visually.
-Different methods pictorial representation of data such as bar graph, line graph, pie charts and so on are available to easily interpret the data.
+Whenever pictographs are drawn, they should look visually correct as most of the times the data is interpreted visually.
+Different pictorial representation of data such as bar graph, line graph, pie charts and so on are available to easily interpret the data.
 In this article, let us discuss the definition of pictograph, how to make a pictograph, its advantages with many solved examples.